Christmas Traditions Around the World for Kids

 🇳🇱 Netherlands: Sinterklaas Arrives by Boat

-Children leave carrots in their shoes for Sinterklaas’ horse.
+Children place carrots in their shoes for Sinterklaas’ horse.

 🇫🇮 Finland: Visiting the Sauna

-Families enjoy a sauna together before holiday dinner.
+Families gather for a quiet, warm sauna before Christmas dinner.

 🇮🇸 Iceland: 13 Yule Lads

-Try This: Countdown with 13 small gifts or notes from the Yule Lads.
+Try This: Countdown with 13 tiny surprises or handwritten notes.

 🇧🇷 Brazil: Midnight Fireworks